meghapanda/triangulation/README.md

-# Check if 2 complete triangales given Triangulation of a polynomial
+# Check if 2 complete triangles can be found given Triangulation of a polynomial